 Whole Body Cooling

-Within the last number of years, there have been significant advances in the knowledge and use of head and whole body cooling to reduce the extent of brain injury associated with a hypoxic ischemic event (an inadequate supply of oxygen to the brain).
+Within the last number of years, there have been significant advances in the knowledge and use of head and whole body cooling to reduce the extent of brain injury associated with a hypoxic ischemic event (an inadequate supply of oxygen to the brain) and birth injuries.
 Those healthcare professionals that practice obstetrics, and physicians who care for newborn children, have an obligation to remain current with these medical developments, to be aware of the inclusion criteria and to have appropriate systems in place to ensure the effective referral and transport of newborn babies who might benefit from cooling to the appropriate neonatal intensive care unit.

 How HIE kills Brain Cells